Zainabeyy/Weather-App/README.md

 ### Continued development

 I want to focus more on SSR, SSG, and other rendering techniques in my future projects.
 I also want to improve page speed.
 I would like to use the voice search feature in my other websites as well, and I would also like to create more PWA apps.
+I also want to improve my scores on pageSpeed test for mobile screen size.

 ## Author